jsmesami/naovoce/CONTRIBUTING.md

 * any advice, recommendation, code review will be appreciated

 Please [contact us](mailto:software@na-ovoce.cz) with any questions.
-You are very welcome to bring your own feature proposals, we are open to any discussion.
+You are very welcome to bring your own feature proposals, we are open to discussion.

 ## Coding style

-If you make pull request, please make sure your code has some grace.
+If you make pull request, please make sure your code style has some _grace_.

+We adhere to pep8, with some exceptions: line length can be (not too much) longer than 79 chars, We prefer 4-space indented hanging indents with closing brace lined up under the first character of the line that starts the multi-line construct.

 Please take the favored tools into account:
 Python 3, HTML5, Bootstrap 3, Less, CoffeeScript, JQuery